-Trusts are an effective way to shield your assets from future creditors, lawsuits, and other claims, laving more of your estate for your family to enjoy.
+Trusts are an effective way to shield your assets from future creditors, lawsuits, and other claims, leaving more of your estate for your family to enjoy.

 Forming a Family Company

 A family company (partnership or LLC) can is used in many ways as an effective tax-savings tool.
-One way is to form a family company to hold a large asset, and make a gift of stock valued at less then $12,000 every year, tax-free.
+One way is to form a family company to hold a large asset and make a gift of stock valued at less than $12,000 every year, tax-free.
 This is a way of gradually passing your property to your relatives without paying gift taxes or estate taxes.

 Another way to use a Family Company to save on or avoid estate taxes and gradually giving up management of the business or assets to family members.
 That would involve forming a company managed and controlled by you and your future beneficiaries.
 This option is very flexible, but you will only realize tax benefits if this is done by an experienced professional.
 Also, it is important to tailor the amount of control of your assets that you are giving up.